camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ![The home page of measuring](https://lh3.googleusercontent.com/AXGpMWgH4Yn02w_LhxXyXDWWNGPt-5lxs-DHoim0ONr9-A461gM7T3hO5Tw4YO4PTCfGfmaTlCM)

-When the user clicks "Search" and given that there is at least one distance of length, width and height are saved into Realm, the distance(s) will be the filtering parameter for searching for furniture and passed using `segue.destination` to the `MeasureSearchResultTableViewController` class as the measurement for searching for furniture.
+When the user clicks the "Search" button, as shown in Figure 3.12, and given that there is at least one distance of length, width and height are saved into Realm, the distance(s) will be the filtering parameter for searching for furniture and passed using `segue.destination` to the `MeasureSearchResultTableViewController` class as the measurement for searching for furniture.
 The Realm will retrieve the data in the `Furniture.realm` through the `Furniture` class, and the Realm result will be filtered by the length, width and/or height and the final result will be displayed.

 ### Search for Furniture by Plane Selection